Skip to main content

 Incorrect file ownership or permissions can also trigger 403 errors.

-Click Options and enable Owner and Group columns.
+2. Click Options and enable Owner and Group columns.
+File manager owner

-By default, Nginx and Apache block access to sensitive files:
+By default, webserver blocks access to sensitive files:

 .git